bhyamy/FinalCSProject/README.md

 and enter the following line "python manager.py ***configurations_file.yaml***" where the configurations_file.yaml contains the desired configurations for the experiment.
 5. Run VR environment (Unity).

-## Decision manager configuration
-In order to configure all the relevent variables in the the Decision process we will use a .yaml file.

-### How to create a .yaml confs file
-For starters there is an example in the project called default_confs.yaml, there exists several sections in use currently in the project such as [UNITY] - Unity communications configurations, [EEG] - communications confs for the machine delivering the real time data, [FORMAT] - format of the messages sent and received through the network (normally don't use anything else) and probably the most useful one for now is the [PATH] section that defines the path to the events file, more on that later on.
-**ATTENTION** please notice that the configurations supplied do not contradict the hard-coded confs in the TCPIPClientServer.m file because these confs cannot be changed during runtime.